Published May 7, 2019

 Stockholm syndrome is based on a bank robbery hostage crisis that took place over six days in 1973 in Stockholm, Sweden.
 The term refers to a psychological coping mechanism during a hostage situation.
 In order to deal with his fear, a captive may come to believe that his captors won't harm him if he's on their side.
 Thus a captive may experience feelings of sympathy and support for his captors.
 "Situations in which the victims have displayed this kind of response have included hostage situations, long-term kidnappings, members of cults, prisoners of concentration camps, and more."
 This psychological phenomenon has no application to circumcision, since men are not in a captive situation, and they have no reasonable fear of imminent harm at the hands of their parents or medical professionals.

 Denial is another psychological coping mechanism.
 Denial involves avoiding a confrontation with a problem or reality by denying the existence of the problem or reality.
 The prevalence of happily circumcised men poses a conundrum for a movement that claims that circumcision is harmful.
 Rather than consider the possibility that circumcision isn't always harmful, intactivists explain away the problem by accusing happily circumcised men of denying that they have been harmed.
 This self-serving accusation is dependent on the premise that circumcision is harmful - which is the very issue in question.
-It's a closed circle argument, "one where there is no possibility of convincing [intactivists] that they might be wrong.
+It's known as a kafkatrap or a closed circle argument, "one where there is no possibility of convincing [intactivists] that they might be wrong.
 They are right because they’re right."
 A closed circle argument, one that is unproven and unfalsifiable, is meaningless.

 This post is an example of projection or gaslighting.